27 December 2022

 Language: German

-A short treatise detailing a system that resembles Barbasetti's, written by an officer of the German Landwehr.
+A short treatise detailing a system that resembles Barbasetti's, written by an officer of the German Landwehr and reserve army.

 Władysław Sobolewski